OpenTechSchool/python-beginners/en/_sources/getting_started.txt

 Starting Python
 ===============

-After installing Python on your system successfully, you can start the interactive Python prompt by typing ``python`` in the command and press <enter>.
-It will show you some context information about Python similar to this
+After installing Python on your system successfully, you can start the interactive Python prompt by typing ``python`` in the command line and press <enter>.
+It will show you some context information about Python similar to this:

 .. code-block:: bash